tanc7/Practical-SSL-TLS-Attacks/TLS-mitm-methods.md

 And check your iptables NAT table with `iptables -t nat -nvL`.

 Now generate your RSA key, your client and server Certificate Authority and key information.
-Make sure that for your FQDN (Fully Qualified Domain Name) information, REMEMBER to make up a fake hostname/domain for yourself.
+Make sure that for your FQDN (Fully Qualified Domain Name) information,e REMEMBER to make up a fake hostname/domain for yourself.
 I chose squid.it, but you will need this information later for the certificate to be properly validated in web browsers of victims and for proper system-level installation.
 None of the other fields matter at all, just the FQDN question must be named 'squid.it' or `listerunlimited.com` or something.

 ```
 openssl genrsa -des3 -out ca.key 4096